 FOR IMMEDIATE RELEASE

 The Sanderson Farms Championship is an annual stop on the PGA TOUR hosted by Century Club Charities, a non-profit, 501(c)(3) organization whose mission is to promote the game of golf for the benefit of charity.
-Friends of Children’s Hospital is the tournament’s primary beneficiary.
-The tournament has been part of the PGA TOUR schedule since 1968 and is now in its fifth year as a part of the FedExCup.
-The Championship is sponsored by Sanderson Farms (NASDAQ:SAFM), the nation’s third largest poultry producer, based in Laurel, Miss.
+The tournament’s primary beneficiary is Friends of Children’s Hospital, a non-profit organization created to support Batson Children’s Hospital, part of Children’s of Mississippi.
+The tournament has been part of the PGA TOUR schedule since 1968 and is now in its ninth year as a part of the FedExCup.
+Sanderson Farms (NASDAQ:SAFM), the nation’s third largest poultry producer based in Laurel, Miss., is the title sponsor.